DSSG-Firebird/interactive-map/README.md

 ________________________________________________________________

-### The Misc Map folder contains miscellaneous map files
+### The <a href="https://github.com/DSSG-Firebird/interactive-map/tree/master/Misc.%20Map%20Files">Misc Map folder</a> contains miscellaneous map files

 #### Files included in this folder:
 * <a href="https://github.com/DSSG-Firebird/interactive-map/blob/master/Misc.%20Map%20Files/README_UpdatingMapData.md">READMEUpdatingMapData.md</a> - Explains how to create the back-end SQL server to host the map data on your server, and how to update that data to keep the map useful in the longer term.